-Gun Control in America: A Historic Guide on Major State Acts
+State Gun Control in America: A Historic Guide to Major State Gun Control Laws and Acts

 The Second Amendment guarantees American citizens the right to bear arms, but both federal and state governments determine how citizens may legally exercise that right.
 And while both federal and state gun control laws regularly change, laws at the state level change more frequently and often without the media coverage that surrounds changes at the federal level.

 This results in a constant challenge for gun owners to keep up with the latest state laws, especially for those who carry their weapons across state lines.
 Because while some states have more restrictions than others, state gun control policies across the country are diverse and can change quickly – too easily putting responsible gun owners on the wrong side of the law.

 This guide is a timeline of major state gun control acts throughout the history of the United States – not only to help gun owners understand the state laws that have influenced our nation, but also to showcase how one state’s gun laws can set an example for others, creating a domino effect of gun control policy for the entire country.

 Pre-Constitution, the original Articles of Confederation established that “every State shall always keep up a well-regulated and disciplined militia.”
 The Bill of Rights’ Second Amendment holds that “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms shall not be infringed.”
 However, those rights were at that time granted specifically to white males.